linn-s-h/GardenParadise/README.md

 ## Languages, frameworks and packages
 - Python and SQL
 - Tkinter for GUI development
-- Pillow (PIL) for opening and resizing images
+- Pillow (PIL) for opening and resizing plant images
--

 ## What did I learn?
 - Be critical of your data, so you don't get unexpected results in queries